-Yes, the Company has mapped its stakeholders and has a systematic stakeholder engagement process.
-The Company ensures stakeholders' engagement in order to assess their requirements.
+Yes, Through a comprehensive Stakeholder Engagement process.
 The Company also ensures timely response to their needs in an effective manner.
-The key stakeholders of the Company include business partners, customers, employees, suppliers, regulatory agencies and local communities in the vicinity of its operations.
+The Company has mapped the internal and external stakeholders while engaging with its employees, investors, clients, contractors and suppliers.
+NGOs. local community, regulators etc. The key stakeholders of the Company include business partners, customers, employees, suppliers, regulatory agencies and local communities in the vicinity of its operations.
+This approach has assisted in prioritizing topics of material importance to the Company's stakeholders and the business.
 The Company identifies the interests of the internal stakeholders like permanent employees through engagement surveys and periodic worker settlement reviews.
-The external shareholders are mapped through defined activities such as customer events, channel partner meet, SMES trainings etc. The Company reaches out to the stakeholders on regular basis through AGM and Stock Exchange intimations.
-This transparent communication helps the company to understand the expectations and cocreate value.
+The external shareholders are mapped through defined activities such as customer events, channel partner meet, SMES trainings etc. The Company reaches out to the stakeholders on regular basis through Annual General Meetings and Stock Exchange intimations.
+This transparent communication helps the Company to understand the stakeholders' expectations and co-create value.

 The Company participates in the events organized by trade associations and contributes by providing inputs when requested.
-These interactions with stakeholders enable us to develop a better perspective on relevant material matters for the Company.
+These interactions with stakeholders enables us to develop a better perception towards the relevant material matters for the Company.
 This in turn helps to improve the overall strategy and orientation of businesses.

-2. Out of the above, has the Company identified the disadvantaged, vulnerable and marginalized stakeholders.
+2. Out of the above, has the Company identified the disadvantaged, vulnerable and marginalized stakeholders?